What If The Warriors Had Drafted Or Traded For Chris Duarte?

-The Rest Of The NBA Would Have Been In Big Time Trouble If The Warriors Had Successfully Paired Steph Curry And Klay Thompson With This Rookie
+The Rest Of The NBA Is So Lucky That Golden State Warriors’ Steph Curry And Klay Thompson Aren’t Playing With This Rookie Next Season

-Chris Duarte of the Indiana Pacers has had an incredible first four games at NBA Summer League in Las Vegas, Nevada.
+Chris Duarte of the Indiana Pacers had an incredible four games at NBA Summer League in Las Vegas, Nevada.

-The 24 year old was drafted with the 13th overall pick in the NBA Draft at the end of July, and is averaging 18.3 points, 4.0 rebounds, 3.8 assists, 2.5 steals and 1.6 blocks per game.
+The 24 year old was drafted with the 13th overall pick in the NBA Draft at the end of July, and averaged 18.3 points, 4.0 rebounds, 3.8 assists, 2.5 steals and 1.6 blocks per game.

 What if the Golden State Warriors had been lucky enough to get their hands on him?